ubco-W2022T2-data301/project-group-group15/final_report.md

 <br />

 In this heatmap, the table is sorted based on the recommended dividend stocks, which is highlighted in yellow.
 It can be seen that while most variables remained "normal" the Current Ratio, Quick Ratio, and Dividends Paid of the recommended stocks is seen to be the most nontypical in comparison to its stock counterparts.

 However, it is not enough to only take these three variables and use them as metrics to calculate the best dividend stocks.
 This is because there are a large amount of stocks which have similar values as they do, but the difference is the other stocks may have a good current ratio but a bad quick ratio, or a good quick ratio but an insufficient amount of dividends paid.
-For this reason, the values behind current ratio, quick ratio, and dividends paid will be broken down into separate variables that can be precisely measured and sorted for further compatisons.
+For this reason, the values behind current ratio, quick ratio, and dividends paid will be broken down into separate variables that can be precisely measured and sorted for further comparisons.

- **Variables that portrude differing weights in comparison to the other stocks and their meaning:**
+ **Variables that protrude differing weights in comparison to the other stocks and their meaning:**

 1. **Current ratio**: a company's ability to pay short-term liabilities (debt and obligations) with its current assets (cash, inventory, and receivables).
 1. **Quick ratio**: often referred to the acid-test ratio, it measures the liquidity of a company by gauging its current assets' abilities to cover its current liabilities.
 1. **Dividends paid**: this is the amount of dividends the company pays out to the shareholders of the dividend stock.

 These variables show that these variables are highly correlated with a company's debts, assets, cash flow, liquidity, and dividend payments.
 Through these, we can move forward in selecting the essential the  variables from the equities trading data in the following stages:

 <br />